Warsaw Investor Care logo

 Żoliborz is predominantly a secondary market district.
 The 2% PCC tax is unavoidable — budget for it from day one.

-Because Żoliborz's appeal lies overwhelmingly in its pre-war and inter-war building stock rather than new-build product, the vast majority of purchases here are secondary market transactions — which means the 2% PCC civil law transaction tax applies.
+Because Żoliborz's appeal lies overwhelmingly in its pre-war and inter-war building stock rather than new-build product, the vast majority of purchases here are secondary market transactions — which means the 2% PCC civil law transaction tax applies (see Ministry of Finance PCC guidance).
 On an 880,000 PLN purchase, that is 17,600 PLN in tax before any other costs are counted.
 Total additional costs on a standard Żoliborz secondary market purchase typically run 4–5% of the purchase price.
 Our full cost guide covers every element across both market segments.

 Secondary market purchase — 880,000 PLN